A one-day course for doctors and health professionals

 - Improved skills in effective patient communication.

-- Victorian rural GPs and registrars are eligible to apply to the Rural Workforce Agency of Victoria (RWAV) administered DHS CPD for rural GP subsidy program to subsidise registration, travel and accommodation costs.
+- Victorian rural GPs and registrars are eligible to apply to the Rural Workforce Agency of Victoria (RWAV) for the Department of Health CPD for Rural GPs-Subsidy Program that can subsidise registration, travel and accommodation costs.

-- Doctors recruited under the Victorian Overseas Trained Doctors Rural Recruitment Scheme (VORRS) have their course fees fully subsidised, and are eligible to apply to the RWAV administered DHS CPD for rural GP subsidy program to subsidise travel and accommodation costs.
+- Doctors recruited under the Victorian Overseas Trained Doctors Rural Recruitment Scheme (VORRS) have their course fees fully subsidised.
+They can apply to the RWAV for the Department of Health CPD for Rural GPs-Subsidy Program that can subsidise travel and accommodation costs.

-Please contact RWAV on (03) 9349 7800 or go to www.rwav.com.au for information on how to apply for subsidy.
+Please contact RWAV on (03) 9349 7800 or go to rwav.com.au for information on how to apply for subsidy.